 Quarterly summary of enforcement actions

-NOTE TO NEWS EDITORS AND DIRECTORS: The file below includes all final penalties issued by the MPCA during all four quarters of 2013.
+NOTE TO NEWS EDITORS AND DIRECTORS: The file below includes all final penalties issued by the MPCA during the first quarter of 2014.
 We welcome your inquiries to localize these stories.
 For more details on a specific enforcement case, please contact Stephen Mikkelson, Information Officer, at 218-316-3887, or toll-free at 1-800-657-3864.

 - 2012 enforcement summary

 - October - December 2009

 - January - March 2009

 - April - June 2008

 - January - March 2008

 The MPCA issues APOs to resolve compliance problems involving state or federal environmental laws.
 The severity of the enforcement action depends on the environmental impact of the violation, whether it is a repeat offense, and how quickly the problem is corrected, among other factors.